California mother charged for telling child to hit opponent

 The blow crumpled the 15-year-old victim “to the floor like a rag doll,” Spitzer said.
 The girl suffered a concussion, according to her family’s lawyer.

-Hunt, 44, is charged with two misdemeanors: contributing to the delinquency of a minor and simple battery and faces up to a year in jail if convicted, Spitzer said.
+Hunt, 44, is charged with two misdemeanors: contributing to the delinquency of a minor and battery and faces up to a year in jail if convicted, Spitzer said.
 Contact information for Hunt couldn’t be found and it wasn’t immediately known if she has an attorney.

 “In my opinion it would have not happened, but for mom’s words,” Spitzer said of the attack.
 He said Hunt’s words “were the catalyst” that caused her daughter “to even think about” punching the other girl.